 Diagnosticians

 Have you ever wondered what happens after a phlebotomist draws your blood?
-Depending on the reason for your blood test, there are a whole host of personnel in the lab who prep and test your sample.
-They have all sorts of technology at their disposal to identify infections, run blood counts, and more.
-Diagnostic personnel don’t just work with blood draws.
-These essential medical professionals also process nasal and buccal swabs, prepare slides to help with cancer diagnoses, and most other lab tests your doctor orders.
+Depending on the reason for your blood test, a whole host of personnel will be in the lab to prep and test your sample.
+They have technology to identify infections, run blood counts, and more.

 Surg Tech